HD-906/MyTetris/Readme.txt

 - Start the Game:

-== Run the Tetris.py file to launch the game.
+== Run the code in Tetris.py in src to launch the game.
 == In the main menu, select "Play" to start a new game of Tetris.

 - Customize Controls: